 According to ZDNet.com, 60% of C-level executives in a recent survey conducted by Constellation Research said they will be increasing investment in AI in 2018 by 50% than in previous years.

 Regarding blockchain, PWC has found that 75% of financial services firms intend to adopt blockchain as part of their in production systems and processes by 2020.
 But this is the big boys only playing catch up.
 FINTECH companies have offered AI, blockchain and cryptocurrency solutions to the public for years.

-Because the main drivers of FINTECH are AI and blockchain, you’ll see a number of jobs in these areas:
+Because the main drivers of FINTECH are AI and blockchain, you’ll see a number of jobs and degree options in these areas:

 1. Blockchain Developer